Read the details of the latest launches, see photos and watch videos.

 Lifesaving service in Jersey

-In 2020 Jersey volunteers have undertaken 111 exercise and training sessions.
+In 2022 Jersey volunteers have undertaken over 185 'at sea' exercise and ashore training sessions.

 RNLI Jersey is committed to working closely with the Jersey Coastguard, Fire and Rescue Service, The Jersey Lifeboat Association and other search and rescue services.